jrandetdev/42_cpp_setup/README.md

 ## Setup for sharing

-1. Make a GitHub repo
+1. Create a GitHub repo
-2. Upload the script
+2. Upload your `setup-cpp.sh` script
-3. Change YOURUSERNAME/YOURREPO in the curl command
+3. Replace `YOURUSERNAME/YOURREPO` in the alias above
-4. Share with your friends
+4. Share the alias with classmates

 ## Notes

 - Only works with single digits (0-9) for both module and exercise count
-- Script checks your input so it won't break if you mess up
+- Script validates input so it won't break if you mess up
-- All the generated files have placeholder content - you still gotta write the actual code :)
+- All the generated files have placeholder content - you still gotta write the actual code
+- Add the alias to everyone's .zshrc to use it

 That's it.
 Saves me like 5 minutes every module, which adds up.